Macon Downtown Airport: Postwar use

+The fixed-base operator (FBO) of Macon Downtown Airport is Middle Georgia State University, a Piper Archer TX of the school is pictured here in front of the FBO.

 Following the war, Delta Air Lines joined Eastern in providing air service at Smart Airport on July 1, 1947; however, a tornado hit the airport destroying eleven airplanes and a hangar on January 31, 1947.
 The destruction prompted city officials to relocate commercial services to the then military-controlled Cochran Field.
 On December 1, 1948 the airlines moved their operations to Cochran Field and Smart Airport became a general aviation airport.

-During the early 1980s, the City considered closing Smart and turning the property into an industrial park.
+In 1982, city officials considered closing Smart and turning the property into an industrial park.
+The city had concerns with the airport's low usage, cost to taxpayers, and poor upkeep by the operators of the airport at the time–Macon Air Park.
 This proposal was successfully fought by various businesses that used the field with their corporate aircraft.
-Today, the facility remains as a general aviation airport.
+The airport saw increased usage and was subject to various improvements throughout the 1980s, such as the installation of a taxiway parallel to Runway 10/28 and a localizer.

+All areas in Bibb County became a part of the Macon city limits effective January 1, 2014, due to the consolidation of the Macon and Bibb County governments.
+Previously the airport was in an unincorporated area.

-In October 2015, the city-county government and Middle Georgia State University entered into an agreement to add fixed-wing and airport management training programs at the airport, supplementing the university's existing aviation training programs at Heart of Georgia Regional Airport in Eastman, Georgia.
+In October 2015, the city-county government and Middle Georgia State University entered into an agreement to add fixed-wing and airport management training programs at the airport, supplementing the university's existing aviation training programs at Heart of Georgia Regional Airport in Eastman.
 At some point between 2014 and 2020, Runway 15/33 was closed.